 Help for Reader’s Workshop!

-I’ve taken some of these resources from the beginning of the year and put them together in a little package.
+I’ve taken some of these critical concepts and put them together in a little package.
 You might find this helpful if you feel you want to change up how you “launch” your independent reading for the year.
 There are TONS of amazing resources out there–but I know what has worked for me and I have finally put it all together.
 I hope you like it!

 I find it so helpful to get students to really understand what good readers do.
 I hope you think that helping them become independent will help give YOU more time to teach, confer, and more!

-Want to learn more?
+Want to learn more about independent reading?

-Check out this post about taking status of the class!
+Check out this post about taking “status of the class”!

 Or check out this one to learn more about helping students learn those great reading behaviors!